2019-2020 Committee Information

 Our new photo website www.vgclj.smugmug.com will also enable club members to share and show photographs with the garden club community.
 They will be just for fun.
 Keep a lookout for your photo sharing opportunity or contact one of the Photography Captains with your creative ideas.

-The Garden Exchange Table is a wonderful opportunity for members to share their bounty and pick up fun and lovely treasures for free.
-Members bring garden items they would like to share and/or no longer use, such as seeds, bulbs, cuttings, extra plants, decorative items, pots, baskets, and other garden essentials and nonessentials.
+The Gardeners’ Exchange Table is a wonderful opportunity for members to share their bounty and pick up fun and lovely treasures for free.
+Members bring garden items they would like to share and/or no longer use, such as seeds, bulbs, cuttings, extra plants, decorative items, pots, baskets, vases, and other garden essentials and nonessentials.
 It is helpful when the plants and cuttings are labeled.
-We welcome contributions and look forward to seeing everybody at our ever-changing, interesting Garden Exchange Table.
-Except for March, our table will be available at every monthly meeting, from September to May.
+We welcome contributions and look forward to seeing everybody at our ever-changing, interesting Gardeners’ Exchange Table.
+Except for March, our table will be available at every monthly meeting (unless otherwise noted) from September to May.

 Meet the Masters